 No child will be denied care due to inability to pay for services.

 We accept most insurance plans, including Medicaid.
 No child is denied services due to race, color, sex, national origin, gender identity, disability, religion, age or sexual orientation.
-For all other patients, Nationwide Children’s has financial assistance programs, including payment based on income (sliding scale), for those who qualify based on family size and income.
+Nationwide Children's has financial assistance programs, including payment based on income (sliding scale), for those who qualify based on family size and income.